Statistics/Non-Stem B4 stand-alone options FALL 2025

 Graphical representation of statistical data, descriptive, and inferential statistics including measures of central tendency and variability, standard scores, correlation and regression, probabilistic reasoning, random sampling, and selected parametric and non-parametric tests of statistical significance.

-Course Class # Days/Times Location Seats
+Course Class # Days/Times Location Instructor

-2 ISED160.02 (3 units) 2292 Tu Th 11:00 AM - 12:15 PM In-Person 24
+1 ISED160.01 (3 units) 1954 Tu Th 11:00 AM - 12:15 PM In-Person Paulette Callahan

 PHIL 111: The Art(s) of Quantitative Reasoning